gvwilson/thirdbit/src/fiction/iffy/index.md

 and mend engines older than her foster parents but not what to do when people were kind to her.
 She tucked the flat box into her pocket and drained the last of her tea.
-"But I gotta get back t' Aunt Naggie an' her shoppin."
+"I oughta get back t' Aunt Naggie an' her shoppin."

 "Sure," Honesty said.
 "I'll walk you out."